 A fantastically exciting day out for all ages.
-The Fakenham Racecourse is prides itself on welcoming all visitors, even children – to enjoy the casual, laid back atmosphere of the course before the thrill of the races begins.
+Fakenham Racecourse prides itself on welcoming all visitors, even children – to enjoy the casual, laid back atmosphere of the course, before the thrill of the races begins.
 The course also has its own caravan site, perfect for chilled summer and winter breaks.

 The Broads are often considered a crucial sight-seeing destination when coming to North Norfolk, so what better way to see them than by cruising along in a boat?
 At Wroxham you will find the perfect location for a boat trip.
 Sail along on a guided tour, or at your own pace with a day-hire service, there is an option for everyone to enjoy.